thorlabsDev/thorbench/README.md

 # Solana RPC Benchmark Tool

-A benchmarking tool for Solana RPC nodes using Raydium swaps.
+A comprehensive benchmarking tool for Solana RPC nodes using Raydium swaps.
 While simple SOL transfers only use about 200-5000 compute units (CU), this tool performs Raydium swaps that use ~30,000 CU to better simulate real-world RPC node performance under load.

 ## Why This Tool?